-- Bruce Wayne in a rather embarassing scene from his three-part The DCAU teamup with Superman in the Superman: The Animated Series episode "World's Finest."
+- Bruce Wayne in a rather embarrassing scene from his three-part DC Animated Universe teamup with Superman in the Superman: The Animated Series episode "World's Finest."

-- In an episode of The Clone Wars, Mandalorian Death Watch combatants make a bunch of captured droids to dance the "cowboy dance".
+- In an episode of Star Wars: The Clone Wars, Mandalorian Death Watch combatants make a bunch of captured droids to dance the "cowboy dance".

 - Variation: In Batman: Assault on Arkham, Harley Quinn tries the shoot the Joker in his cell.
 When he points out that the cell, including the transparent front plate, is bulletproof, she sticks the gun into an air hole and fires a shot that ricochets around inside, forcing the Joker into silly-looking gyrations to avoid it.